yt-project/governance/source/voting.rst

 Minor Documentation changes, such as typo fixes, or addition / correction of a
-sentence: Requires +1 by a project member, no -1 by a project member (lazy consensus), happens on the issue or pull request page.
+sentence: Requires +1 by a project member, no -1 by a project member (lazy consensus), happens on the pull request page.
 Project members are expected to give “reasonable time” to others to give their opinion on the pull request if they’re not confident others would agree.